top of page

 Asking, Who am I when I’m not trying to be who others want me to be? is a spiritual reset, an invitation to:

-Journal Prompt: Set a timer for 10-15 Minutes and write and rewrite this prompt while filling it in until your timer goes off.
+Set a timer for 10-15 minutes.
+Write and rewrite this prompt while filling it in until your timer goes off.

-When I’m with others, I often feel I need to be ______ so they’ll ______.
+When I’m with others, I often feel I need to ______ so they’ll ______.

 Be honest and compassionate with yourself.
-This about awareness, not criticism and blame.
+This is about awareness, not criticism or blame.

 Step 2: Listen for Your Inner Truth